Do you throw your tampon down the toilet? Apparently half of UK women do. If you are one of these, read on!

 Jezebel – Time to Accept Reality and Stop Flushing Tampons Down the Toilet, by Tracey Moore

-Natracare – Can you compost feminine hygiene products?
+Natracare – Can you compost menstrual products?